Quantitative measure equivalence between amenable groups: Introduction

 \paragraph{Exponentially integrable couplings.}

 The lamplighter group $\Z/k\Z\wr \Z$ and the Baumslag-Solitar group $\BS(1,k)$ are known to have very similar geometries.
-Indeed the first one can be seen as a horocyclic product of two $(k+1)$-regular trees \cite{Woess-LAMPLIGHTERS_HARMONIC_FUNCTIONS}, while the second is quasi-isometric to a horocyclic product of a $(k+1)$-regular tree with a hyperbolic plane \cite{MR1608595}.
+Indeed the first one can be seen as a horocyclic product of two $(k+1)$-regular trees \cite{Woess-LAMPLIGHTERS_HARMONIC_FUNCTIONS}, while the second is quasi-isometric to a horocyclic product of a $(k+1)$-regular tree with a hyperbolic plane \cite[\S 3]{MR1608595}.
 A consequence of this description is that they have isometric asymptotic cones (this follows from the analysis in \cite[\S 9]{Cornulier_dimcone}).
-They are also known to have same isoperimetric profile \cite{coulhonGeometricApproachOndiagonal2001}.
+They are also known to have same isoperimetric profile \cite{coulhonGeometricApproachOndiagonal2001} (or \cite[Thm.~4]{tesseraLargeScaleSobolev2008a}).
 However they are not quasi-isometric, as $\BS(1,k)$ is finitely presented, while $\Z/k\Z\wr \Z$ is not.

-In \S \ref{sec:FP_Unstable}, we construct a very natural orbit coupling between these groups, which satisfies a very strong integrability condition. \begin{thmintro}[{see Thm. \ref{thm:Lamplighter et BS}}] For every $k\geq 2$, there exists an $(\LL^{\infty},\exp)$ orbit equivalence coupling from $\Z/k\Z \wr \Z$ to $\BS(1,k)$. \end{thmintro} The asymmetry is not an artifact of the proof: indeed we could not have an $(\LL^{\infty},\exp)$-orbit equivalence coupling from $\BS(1,k)$ to $\Z/k\Z\wr \Z$ as the asymptotic dimension is monotonous under $(\LL^{\infty},\LL^0)$ orbit equivalence (Corollary \ref{cor:asdimLinfty}), and $\BS(1,k)$ has asymptotic dimension 2, while $\Z/k\Z\wr \Z$ has asymptotic dimension 1.
-Moreover, this shows that the asymptotic dimension is not preserved under $\LL^p$ orbit equivalence for all $p<\infty$.
-Considering slightly more sophisticated examples, we similarly show that the finiteness of the asymptotic dimension is not preserved either.
+In Section \ref{sec:FP_Unstable}, we construct a very natural orbit coupling between these groups, which satisfies a very strong integrability condition. \begin{thmintro}[{see Thm. \ref{thm:Lamplighter et BS}}] For every $k\geq 2$, there exists an $(\LL^{\infty},\exp)$ orbit equivalence coupling from $\Z/k\Z \wr \Z$ to $\BS(1,k)$. \end{thmintro} The asymmetry is not an artifact of the proof: indeed we could not have an $(\LL^{\infty},\exp)$-orbit equivalence coupling from $\BS(1,k)$ to $\Z/k\Z\wr \Z$ as the asymptotic dimension is monotonous under $(\LL^{\infty},\LL^0)$ orbit equivalence (Corollary \ref{cor:asdimLinfty}), and $\BS(1,k)$ has asymptotic dimension 2, while $\Z/k\Z\wr \Z$ has asymptotic dimension 1.